CNA-22/Frontend-Admin/README.md

 # CloudNative-FrontendAdmin
 Cloud native course - Repo for Frotnend Admin

-## Install with npm i and runt with npm start
+## Install with npm i and run with npm start